Author: Julia Haist

 When stress or panic sets in, our sympathetic nervous system (SNS or “fight-or-flight”) takes over, and while this is useful for escaping immediate danger, the toll it takes on our bodies is substantial.
 Hormones flood our system, we receive a big shot of glucose into our bloodstream, our heart rate increases and our blood vessels constrict, causing blood pressure to spike.

-Luckily, the parasympathetic nervous system (PNS, “rest-and-digest”) is designed to come to the rescue, lowering blood pressure, increasing digestive activity, and levelling out the blood glucose and insulin levels.
+Luckily, the parasympathetic nervous system (PNS, “rest-and-digest”) is designed to come to the rescue.
+A 2005 study published by AHA Journals found that slow breathing helps lower blood pressure, which also helps promote increased digestive activity, and levelled out blood glucose and insulin levels.

-Implementing breathwork is a method of reverse-engineering the parasympathetic nervous system into action via our gateway into the autonomic nervous system— the breath.
-Controlling the way we breathe sends the signal to our brain that the danger is gone, and the PNS can start counteracting the damage done by the SNS.
+Implementing breathwork is a method of reverse-engineering the parasympathetic nervous system into action via our gateway into the autonomic nervous system—the breath.
+A 2018 study from the National Library of Medicine found that breathing helps us to regain control of our thoughts and our ability to focus on other things.
+By controlling the way we breathe, we send a signal to our brain that the danger is gone, and the PNS can start counteracting the damage done by the SNS.

 Implementing this practice into our daily lives can result in better sleep and weight loss due to the leveling out of hormones, insulin and blood glucose, better GI activity due to the SNS no longer inhibiting digestion, and many other benefits.